TueVJ/Bilevel-ATC/README.md

 Plots Figure 4.
 Requires *heuristic_driver_stoch.py*  and to have been run for`loadhour in [1,...,24]`, and requires *save_nodal_stochastic_results.py* to have been run.

+*Solution_strategy.html*:
+Overview of the oslution strategy used to solve large-scale problem instances, as implemented in *benders_driver_stoch.py*.

 ## Files not provided

 Certain files are not provided due to space limitations.
 These are: